MrSloth-dev/Zmux/README.md

   - [x] Create Normal Windows and rename them
   - [x] Create Windows with different Panes
   - [x] Send Commands to each pane
-- [ ] `zmux` without args list all available sessions opened and in the configuration file
+- [x] `zmux` without args list all available sessions opened and in the configuration file
   - [x] fzf
+- [x] Export the current session into a YAML file for future usage.
+- [x] Use multiple files instead of only `config.yaml`
+- [x] Preview windows in fzf list
 - [ ] Different layouts for splits
-- [x] Save the current session into a YAML file for future usage.
-- [ ] Interactive creation of a new Configuration
-- [ ] Preview windows in fzf list
-- [ ] Use multiple files instead of only `config.yaml`
 - [ ] Sugestions are welcome!

+# Changelog

+### [0.3] - 2025-1-3

+### Added

+- Added support for multiple configuration files, now you can do it like this:

+- Added window Preview when seeing in `fzf list` , can press `ctrl-t` to toggle preview-window.

 ### [0.2] - 2024-12-29